theo-armour/theo-armour.github.io/alt-stoic/ryan-holiday.md

 with an eye for opportunity and pivotal moments

-Deliberate
-Bold
-Persistent

 ### energy / Get Moving / p70

+The importance of aggression, taking risks, of barreling forward.

 Stay moving.
 Always

-the importance of aggression, taking risks, of barreling forward.

 courage is mostly just taking action,

+All the greats started by saying: Yes.
+Let's go.

 ### persistence / Practice Persistence / p74

 Working at it works

+In trying all the wrong ways, you my discover a new way

+Unity of purpose, deafness to doubt and the desire to stay at it

+Consider this mind=set:
+* Never in a hurry
+* Never worried
+* Never desperate
+* Never stopping short

+It's supposed to be hard

-## Iterate
+## Iterate / p81

+Failure is a feature

+Action and failure are two sides of the same coin

+The world is telling you something with each failure.
+Listen.

+Failure shows us the way - by showing us what isn't the way.

-## Follow the Process
+## Follow the Process / p85

+Do what you need to do right now.

+The process is order. keep our perceptions in check, our actions in sync.

+The process is about doing the right thing right now

-## Do Your Job, Do it Right
+## Do Your Job, Do it Right / p90

+Everything is a chance to do and be your best.

+When action is our priority, vanity falls away.

+Our job
+* hard work
+* honesty
+* helping others as best we can

-## What’s Right is What Works
+## What’s Right is What Works / p98

+Pragmatism

+Think progress not perfection

-## In Praise of the Flank Attack
+## In Praise of the Flank Attack / p100

+Take a step back, then go around the problem.
+Find some leverage.
+Approch fron the 'line of leat resistence'

 ## Use Obstacles Against Themselves